joaoaccaldeira/goblinSuiWarriorNFT/README.md

-# Sample code developed by myself using Sui Move of a simple NFT game.
+# Sample code of a simple NFT game using Sui Move

 Functionalities:
 -> Mint a Warrior NFT